BinaryMisfit/foolishly-sparked/README.md

 ## Overview

-Sims Toolkit is a updated set of tools to manage and maintain Sims 4 custom content files.
-It's built on .Net Core 6.0 and a refresh of the work done by various other projects and developers.
+Sims Toolkit provides an updated set of tools to manage and maintain Sims custom content files.
+It's built on .Net Core 6.0 and a refresh of the work done by various other [projects](`#reference-projects`).

 ## Goal

-Managing content for the Sims is hard.
+Managing content for the Sims can be hard.
 If using content from the gallery everything is done for you.
 When using content from other creators it can become more challenging and difficult to figure out.
-Some of the challenges with managing custom content include but is not limited to:
+Some of the challenges with managing custom content include but not limited to:

 - Duplicate content.
 - Multiple overrides.